-[If you find by a preponderance of the evidence that the plaintiff has not shown that the plaintiff used [describe trademark] before the defendant’s use of [describe trademark], then you cannot conclude that the plaintiff is the owner of the trademark [for purposes of Instruction [insert number of instruction regarding Infringement—Elements—Presumed Validity and Ownership—Registered Marks, e.g., 15.7].]
+[If the plaintiff has not shown by a preponderance of the evidence that the plaintiff used [describe trademark] before the defendant’s use of [describe trademark], then you cannot conclude that the plaintiff is the owner of the trademark [for purposes of Instruction [insert number of instruction regarding Infringement—Elements—Presumed Validity and Ownership—Registered Marks, e.g., 15.8].]

 This instruction is for use in a case involving an inherently distinctive mark.
 It reflects the traditional concept that trademark rights belong to the party who first makes an actual use of the trademark in business.
 See Rolley v.
 Younghusband, 204 F.2d 209 (9th Cir.1953).
 However, if the trademark at issue is not inherently distinctive (but its validity was shown by proof of it acquiring secondary meaning), this instruction is not appropriate.
 In such a case, priority is established by the party who first uses the mark with secondary meaning.
 Accordingly, the plaintiff must prove the existence of secondary meaning in its trademark at the time and place that the junior user first began use of that mark.
 Carter-Wallace, Inc. v.
 Procter & Gamble Co., 434 F.2d 794 (9th Cir.1970).